PratapSingh13/DevOps-Interview/Kubernetes/k8s-services.md

 -   Pods wants to talk directly specific pod

--   Use case is for Stateless application like databases.
+-   Use case is for Stateful application like databases.

 **4. LoadBalancer**
 -   Using a LoadBalancer service type automatically deploys an external load balancer.
 This external load balancer is associated with a specific IP address and routes external traffic to a Kubernetes service in your cluster.